-Risk Summary of Control Mechanisms Ill health retirements significantly more than anticipated Monitoring of each employer's ill health experience on an ongoing basis.
+Risk Summary of Control Mechanisms III health retirements significantly more than anticipated Monitoring of each employer's ill health experience on an ongoing basis.
 The employer may be charged additional contributions if this exceeds the ill health assumption built in.
-Pensioners living longer.
-Set mortality assumptions with some allowance for future increases in life expectancy.
+Pensioners living longer Set mortality assumptions with some allowance for future increases in life expectancy.
 Sensitivity analysis in triennial valuation calculations helps employers understand the potential impact of life expectancy.
 Fund Actuary monitors combined experience of around 50 LGPS funds to look for early warnings of lower pension amounts ceasing than assumed in funding.
 Administering Authority encourages any employers concerned at costs to promote later retirement culture.
 Each 1 year rise in the average age at retirement would save roughly 5% of pension costs.
-Deteriorating patterns of early retirements Employers are charged the extra capital cost of non ill health retirements following each individual decision.
+Deteriorating patterns of early retirements Employers are allocated the extra capital cost of non ill health retirements following each individual decision and may be required to make a capital payment.
 Employer ill health retirement experience is monitored.